nanoporetech/mako/README.md

    https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64.exe
 2. Run the above, checking any and all checkboxes through the installation,
    explicitly:
-   i.
-Install launcher for all users ii.
-Add Python 3.6 to PATH iii.
-Customize installation iv.
-Tick everything, then next
+      1. Install launcher for all users
+      2. Chooseto add Python 3.6 to PATH
+      3. Clivk Customize installation
+      4. Tick everything, then next
-   v.
-Click everything, then next
+      5. Click everything, then next
 3. Download and unpack the software, open a command prompt and run:
+    ```
     cd <where the software is located>
-    pip install keras fast5_research tensorflow --user
     pip install .
     mako predict path/to/reads output.txt
+    ````